Why is the study important?

 Is the Trilogy heart valve safe and effective for the treatment of AR in high surgical risk patients?

 The ALGIN-AR trial was a multicenter, nonblinded, single-arm study assessing the safety and efficacy of the Trilogy transcatheter heart valve for the treatment of AR in high-surgical risk patients.
 180 patients at high surgical risk with >= 3+ AR and NYHA class III-IV symptoms were enrolled in the study.
 The study met its safety performance goal at 30-days (26.7%, p for noninferiority <0.0001) and 12-month performance goal for all-cause mortality (7.8%, p for noninferiority <0.0001).
 The pacemaker rate was 24%, although in the later portion of the study, this rate fell to 14%.
 The rate of technical success was >92%, with no intraprocedural deaths, valve embolization 2.2%, and aortic dissection 0.6%.
 The echocardiographic and hemodynamic results were excellent.

 How good was the approach/methodology?

-Data presented at ACC.22 and full text manuscript not yet available for review.
+Data presented at TCT 2023 and full-text manuscript are not yet available for review.

 Including recently published studies, coverage of late-breaking science, updates from clinical trials and registries, and complex case presentations.